nixworks/public/news/2014/08/30/index.md

 ##### Prime Minister of Lesotho
 ### [Prime Minister Tom Thabane of Lesotho flees to South Africa as the army allegedly stages a coup. ](/news/2014/08/30/prime-minister-tom-thabane-of-lesotho-flees-to-south-africa-as-the-army-allegedly-stages-a-coup.md)
-_Context: Prime Minister of Lesotho, army, allegedly stages a coup, Lesotho, Tom Thabane_
+_Context: Lesotho, Tom Thabane, army, allegedly stages a coup, Prime Minister of Lesotho_

 ##### Taliban insurgency
 ### [Taliban insurgents attack the National Directorate of Security building in Jalalabad resulting in at least six deaths. ](/news/2014/08/30/taliban-insurgents-attack-the-national-directorate-of-security-building-in-jalalabad-resulting-in-at-least-six-deaths.md)
-_Context: National Directorate of Security, Taliban insurgency, Taliban, Jalalabad_
+_Context: Jalalabad, Taliban insurgency, Taliban, National Directorate of Security_

 ##### Prime Minister
 ### [At least 230 people have been injured in clashes between opponents of Prime Minister of Pakistan Nawaz Sharif and police in Islamabad. ](/news/2014/08/30/at-least-230-people-have-been-injured-in-clashes-between-opponents-of-prime-minister-of-pakistan-nawaz-sharif-and-police-in-islamabad.md)